 “So many of us try to do affirmations.
 We try to think new thoughts, but because we don’t believe them, our brain just says, No.”

 What if we went from a negative thought that we already believe, to a less-negative thought that we can believe.
 And then maybe, after practicing that thought for some time, we can change it to a neutral thought that we can believe.
 Small steps to thinking and believing a positive thought.

 “Your brain wants to prove itself true.
 The brain likes to be right.
 When you start trying to change your thinking, you’re going to have this cognitive dissonance.
 You’re going to have this discomfort of adjusting from one thought to another.
 Most people don’t like the feeling of that discomfort, and so they give up on trying to adopt new beliefs.
 I want to offer to you that if you’re willing to go through the discomfort… once you’ve thought the new thought and believed the new thought enough times, then it becomes the easier thought to think.
 That’s where you want to get with yourself.
 You want to get to the place where thinking really positive, nurturing, nourishing thoughts comes naturally.
 You can’t get to the point until you practice it over and over and over again… I promise you it’s worth the initial discomfort of being in a space where you’ve proven yourself wrong.
 If you’re willing to be wrong, then you’re going to be willing to adopt new thoughts.
 You’re going to be willing to adopt new ways of thinking about yourself, which will ultimately change your entire life, because it will change the way you feel, it will change the way you act, and it will change the results you get.”

-Some of my previous posts, and many of my future posts, I anticipate, will be referencing this model: C T F A R. Know it.
+Throughout this blog I will be referencing this model: C T F A R. Know it.
 Get in the habit of using it.